-- d.
-Prior to starting work, all Workers shall participate in a safety, health and environmental protection orientation with a designated Employer representative; and - e.
+- a.
+Prior to the performance of work, Employer shall submit a SHE Plan, duly signed by the Project Manager and specific to the project.
+The SHE Plan shall describe the safety, health and environmental issues and risks associated with the work; - b.
+SHE Plan shall be based on, and comply with, applicable laws, decrees, administrative rules and regulations, relevant Employer policy and operating procedures, and relevant best practices; - c.
+If a SHE Plan is required by local regulations, Employer shall not start work without an SHE Plan that has been accepted by local authorities having jurisdiction; - d.
+Prior to starting work, all Workers personnel shall participate in a safety, health and environmental protection orientation with a designated Employer representative; and - e.
 Prior to starting any work, Employer shall perform a Job Hazard Analysis (JHA).
-The JHA shall: - i. carefully study and record each step of a job; - ii. identify existing and/or potential equipment, environmental, or action-generated job hazards; and - iii. determine the best way to perform the job to reduce or eliminate hazards.
-During a daily pre-task tool box meeting, Employer shall ensure that the JHA is communicated to and fully understood by all Workers who will participate in the performance of the work.
-Employer shall ensure that the JHA has been communicated to and fully understood by all Workers as indicated by the signatures of the Workers concerned in an attendance sheet of that meeting.
+The JHA shall: - i. carefully study and record each step of a job; - ii. identify existing and/or potential equipment, environmental, or actiongenerated job hazards; and iii. determine the best way to perform the job to reduce or eliminate hazards.
+During a daily pre-task tool box meeting, Employer shall ensure that the JHA is communicated to and fully understood by all persons who will participate in the performance of the work.
+Employer shall ensure that the JHA has been communicated to and fully understood by all workers as indicated by the signatures of the workers concerned in an attendance sheet of that meeting.